GabeScott/standard-works-vault/General Conference/2001 October - Reaching Down to Lift Another.md

 That principle applies not only with reference to our present undertaking in this fund, but in a more general way.
 Let us open our hearts, let us reach down and lift up, let us open our purses, let us show a greater love for our fellowmen.

 The Lord has blessed us so abundantly.
 And the needs are so great.
-He has said, “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me” (Matt.
-25:40).
+He has said, “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me” ([[Matthew 25.40|Matt.
+25:40]]).

 I read from the book of Acts: